rjm0218/CS544Project/README.md

 2. Run the server:

-./bin/echo -server -server-ip `ip`
+./bin/echo -server -server-ip `your desired ip`

 3. Run the client and connect to the server:

-./bin/echo -client -server-addr `address`
+./bin/echo -client -server-addr `same ip as server`

 4. Follow the prompts in the client to authenticate and perform file transfer operations.